Standlake

 Standlake is a village and civil parish in West Oxfordshire about 5 mi southeast of Witney and 7 mi west of Oxford, England.
 The parish includes the hamlet of Brighthampton.
 The 2011 Census recorded the parish's population as 1,497.
 The River Windrush flows past the village and with its tributary Medley Brook it forms much of the eastern boundary of the parish.
 The western boundary has been subject to changes and disputes in past centuries.
 It now follows Brighthampton Cut, an artificial land drain dug in the 19th century.
-The Windrush joins the River Thames at Newbridge just over 1 mi to the south.
+The Windrush joins the River Thames at Newbridge just over 1 mi to the south.south.

 Archaeology

 Palaeolithic axes have been found west of Standlake village and northeast of Brighthampton.
 Neolithic implements have been found north of Standlake village.
 Late Bronze Age urn burials have been found in ring ditches north of Brighthampton on Standlake Downs.
 Evidence of an extensive Iron Age settlement with round huts and storage pits has been found near the Bronze Age site.
 Sites have been found north and northeast of Standlake village where there were Roman settlements from the middle of the 1st century AD until late in the 2nd century.
 There was also a Roman settlement west of Standlake village.
 A large pagan burial ground from the 5th and 6th centuries has been found south of Malthouse Farm in Brighthampton.
 Burials from the 7th century have been found in the Bronze Age burial ground on Standlake Downs.
 Brighthampton was first recorded in 984 in the Saxon era, when it was part of the Royal manor of Bampton.